 Why Sydney and NSW

-Robust, vibrant and secure
+Robust, vibrant and future-proofed

-Sydney: a global capital
+Sydney: A global capital

 Regional economy of NSW

-NSW Department of Industry works with businesses and communities in regional NSW to grow regional economies and local jobs.
+The NSW Department of Industry works with businesses and communities in regional NSW to grow regional economies and local jobs.

 A hub for multinationals